 I’m new to yoga.
 What’s the etiquette?

 Arrive on time, at least 5- 10 minutes prior to class.
-Classes start on time and there will be no admission for late comers.
+Classes start on time.
 Secondly, feel free to take a break at any time during class by sitting or lying quietly on your mat.

 What if I have an injury or condition that might affect my ability to participate?